return42/linuxdoc/docs/linuxdoc-howto/kernel-doc-directive.rst

 ===============================

-The following special patterns are recognized in the kernel-doc comment descriptive text and converted to proper reStructuredText markup and Sphinx `C Domain`_ references.
+The following special patterns are recognized in the kernel-doc comment descriptive text and converted to proper reStructuredText markup and `Sphinx's C Domain`_ references.

 .. attention::